 The wing is designed with a more oval, slimmer, profile which I found wraps efficiently along the sides of the cylinders.
 This reduces the profile of the system slightly and eased some of the thinner wreck restrictions I attempted.

 The biggest innovation in the wing design is that it offsets air distribution towards the lower wing.
 This fundamentally promotes more lift around the lower torso and helps maintain proper trim throughout the dive.
 The other large benefit of this design is that it substantially reduces the amount of material and bulk behind the neck.
 It’s easier to keep your chin up high and there is zero interference when reaching back for the valves.

-The novel Low Pressure Inflator (LPI) hose design also serves to reduce bulk at the top of the wing.
+The novel Low-Pressure Inflator (LPI) hose design also serves to reduce bulk at the top of the wing.
 There’s no clutter from traditional plastic screw connectors; so there’s less to fail on a dive and, again, nothing to clutter vital access to the cylinder valves when performing shut-downs.
-I was really impressed with the LPI design and it’d be a good thing if this feature was included across the entire XDeep line.
-The only drawback to having a permanently attached (sewn and glued on) LPI system is that a replacement corrugated hose would entail sending the rig back to XDeep – but as their customer service is usually excellent, I don’t see this as a major problem.
+I was impressed with the LPI design and it’d be good if this feature were included across the entire XDeep line.
+The only drawback to having a permanently attached (securely sewn and ultrasonic welded) LPI system is that a replacement corrugated hose would entail sending the rig back to XDeep – but as their customer service is usually excellent, I don’t see this as a major problem.

 Rear view showing the clearance between the top of the wing, LPI attachment and the cylinder valves